Running insoles vs orthotics? Insoles vs no insoles? PT vs running shoe store recommendations?

 Once you’ve taken care of those issues however insoles can be a fantastic tool!!!

-When I first started marathon running, I loved putting a super cushioned insole in to every single shoe because it just felt wonderful and allowed my body to work up to absorbing the impact of those longer runs.
+When I first started marathon running, I loved putting a super cushioned insole into every single shoe because it just felt wonderful and allowed my body to work up to absorb the impact of those longer runs.

 Post knee surgery, I did physical therapy like it was my job, but we found my foot still wanted to collapse in just a tad.
 Instead of going for a shoe that would inhibit the natural motion of my other foot, an insole was the perfect solution.